 High pressure sodium

 Night sky images obtained from satellites orbiting the Earth show the effects of excessive lighting.
 These images are a very useful tool to detect where light should be improved.
-Besides, the archive of images taken during the last years allow us to study the evolution of the problem.
+Furthermore, the archives of images taken during recent years allow us to study the evolution of light pollution.

 Milan is losing its amber lights

-This image of Milan was acquired after the transition to LED technology in the centre.
-The illumination levels appear to be similar or even brighter in the centre than the suburbs, and the amount of blue light is now much higher, which suggests a greater impact on the ability to see the stars, human health and the environment.
+This photograph of Milan was taken after its transition to LED technology in the city centre.
+The illumination levels appear to be similar or even brighter in the city’s centre than in its suburbs.
+It is clearly visible that, with the transition to LED technology, the amount of blue light has increased.
+Unfortunately, this means the negative impact of Milan’s street lighting has increased when it concerns the environment, the ability to see the stars as well as human health.

-Belgium uses mainly orange lighting (low pressure sodium lamps) and illuminates all its highways, The Netherlands illuminates only a few highways.
-Germany does not light its highways and has much lower illumination levels.
+An example of public lighting in different countries seen from the ISS.
+Belgium uses predominantly orange lighting (low pressure sodium lamps) and illuminates all its highways; as oppose to the Netherlands who illuminates only a few highways.
+Germany does not light its highways at all and has much lower illumination levels.

-The Iberian peninsula is running out of dark places to star gazing.
+The Iberian Peninsula is running out of dark places for star gazing.